IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
 The overcharging logic starts after the item has been fully charged: if the player continues to charge the item, he will start taking a heart of damage every 10 ticks (0.5 seconds).
-The projectile will make additional damage depending on the level of the enchantment and the total damage that the player endured.
-In particular, the final damage is computed as:
+The projectile will make additional damage depending on the level of the enchantment and the total damage that the player endured:

 ```bash
 additional_damage = player_endured_damage*(0.3 + enchantment_level * 0.2)